 With so much for kids to do and enjoy that is tailored just for them, you might find they spend the whole cruise in these kids spaces, leaving you to enjoy those adult-only areas we mentioned above.

 For more on Disney Cruise Line, check out everything that’s included with your Disney Cruise and the best times to book your Disney Cruise.

 Stay tuned to DFB for more Disney news and updates.

 Click here to see an overview of every Disney Cruise Line restaurant!

 What You Need to Know About Disney Cruise Line

 10 Things You NEED on Your Next Cruise (That You Won’t Think to Pack!)

-Are you planning a Disney Cruise soon?
+Are you planning a cruise on the Disney Fantasy soon?
 Tell us what you’re most excited about in the comments!

 Leave a Reply